-This August 31 marks twenty years since the final new episode of “Mister Rogers’ Neighborhood” aired on television.
+This August 31 marks twenty-one years since the final new episode of “Mister Rogers’ Neighborhood” aired on television.
 That means the youngest original members of the program’s target audience (preschoolers) are now in their mid-twenties.
 If that has you feeling old, nostalgic, or a bit of both, we’re sharing three suggested itineraries for trips down memory lane, two in Fred Rogers’ real-life neighborhoods, and one online.

-[A note about watching Mister Rogers’ Neighborhood episodes.
+A note about watching Mister Rogers’ Neighborhood episodes.
 Not all episodes are available online.
-You can find a handful of episodes to watch on the Mister Rogers’ Neighborhood website and PBSkids.org]
+You can find a handful of episodes to watch on the Mister Rogers’ Neighborhood website and PBSkids.org.

 Fred Rogers Neighborhood: Latrobe, PA

 Fred Rogers grew up in Latrobe, a small town located about 40 miles southeast of Pittsburgh.
 Located in the lush foothills of the Laurel Highlands, Latrobe is an easy 45-minute drive from Pittsburgh, and it’s a nice day trip in summer or fall when the leaves change.

 Latrobe’s other claims to fame include being the birthplace of both the banana split and Rolling Rock beer, the location of the Steelers summer training camp (in non-pandemic times), and the hometown of golfer Arnold Palmer, who attended high school with Fred Rogers.

 Here’s a suggested itinerary for a trip to Mister Rogers’ Latrobe neighborhood, complete with a few fun side trips for kids and adults.

 Recommended sites for Fred Rogers history in Latrobe